aknuds1/choo-routehandler/README.md

 <dl>
   <dt>view</dt>
   <dd>Either a function, for rendering the view corresponding to the route, or a module containing
-  at least a function `render` fulfilling the aforementioned responsibility, optionally a function `loadData` for loading data pertaining to the route before rendering it and optionally a function or attribute `pageTitle` for defining a route's page title.
+  at least a function <code>render</code> fulfilling the aforementioned responsibility, optionally a function <code>loadData</code> for loading data pertaining to the route before rendering it and optionally a function or attribute <code>pageTitle</code> for defining a route's page title.
   The loadData function should return a promise resolving to an object to patch Choo state with.</dd>

   <dt>loader</dt>